Domestic travelcan be carried out, even those that are not considered necessary.

 Overview of confirmed coronavirus cases in public transport

 The Norwegian Institute of Public Health is maintaining a list of cases where coronavirus transmission has been confirmed on flights, ships, trains or buses (in Norwegian).

-Residents of mainland Norway can travel to Svalbard, and residents of Svalbard can travel to the mainland, without having to enter quarantine.
 Anyone arriving in Norway from a red area/country need to complete their full quarantine period in mainland Norway prior to travelling on to Svalbard.
 This applies to all who want to travel to Svalbard, including residents.